Board of Directors

 Board Director

 Dr. Viswanadhan is a biopharmaceutical executive with over 20 years of broad cross-functional experience in advancing new medicines for patients with serious and life-threatening diseases.
-Krishnan is currently President and CEO at Be Biopharma, a leader in engineered B cells as a new category of medicines for patients with serious diseases.
+Krishnan is currently President and COO at Be Biopharma, a leader in engineered B cells as a new category of medicines for patients with serious diseases.

 Prior to Be Bio, Krishnan was Senior Vice President, Global Cell Therapy Franchise Lead at BMS where he was responsible for overseeing the integrated cell therapy franchise strategy across the enterprise including building core capabilities and key investments to support long term growth.
 He oversaw the teams responsible for the development, approval, and life cycle management of Breyanzi, a CD19 CAR T and Abecma, the first BCMA CAR T therapy.
 Prior to BMS, Krishnan was Vice President, Business Development and Global Alliances at Celgene Corporation responsible for managing the portfolio of partnerships and equity investments.
 Prior to Celgene, Krishnan had roles in large and small companies in regulatory strategy.